Pleckgate High School is proud to report some outstanding achievements by its pupils in their GCSEs and other qualifications this summer.

 Faatimah Omar joined Pleckgate in Year 9 and says this is one of the best decisions she made.
 Faatimah achieved 7 grade 9’s and 3 grade 8’s.
 She plans to study medicine and become a dentist, but first she will study A Levels in Biology.
 Chemistry, Psychology and Maths.
 Sara Rafique, Mehrin Bapu and Layba Afzal have all achieved amazing success with 12 grade 9’s between them.
 They describe Pleckgate as a great experience and want to thank all the teachers for all their support.
 They will all study A Levels and are planning careers in Accountancy and Medicine.

-Mr Cocker, the school’s Headteacher said: “We are so very proud of all the work and achievements of our students, especially after such a difficult and disrupted year.
-Everybody at Pleckgate has worked tirelessly to ensure students are all able to progress onto further education and study, and we look forward to seeing what they will achieve in the future.
-We are once again oversubscribed in year 7, and as the journey at Pleckgate comes to an end for our year 11 students, we are really excited to welcome our new year group in September”
+Mr Cocker, the school’s Headteacher said: “We are so very proud of all the work and achievements of our pupils, especially after such a difficult and disrupted year.
+Everybody at Pleckgate has worked tirelessly to ensure pupils are all able to progress onto further education and study, and we look forward to seeing what they will achieve in the future.
+We are once again oversubscribed in year 7, and as the journey at Pleckgate comes to an end for our year 11 pupils, we are really excited to welcome our new year group in September”